What is Staking in Crypto – A Complete Guide

 • Sometimes, stakers are also provided governance benefits.
 This means that in all future changes and upgrades to the protocol, all stakers get a strong say as well.

-Risks of Staking Crypto
+Risks of Staking

-Some cons to staking crypto would include:
+Some disadvantages of staking would include:

 • Again, the crypto market is unpredictable and highly volatile.
 Once you have locked funds up for staking, you may not be able to withdraw it or liquidate easily, not to mention, impermanent losses as a result of volatility.